neelkamath/js-mixins/README.md

 ## Usage

 - Open `object-assign.html` in a browser to see the UI demo which uses the `Object.assign()` technique to implement mixins.
-- Open `multiple-inheritance.html` in a browser to see the printers demo which uses multiple inheritance to implement mixins.
+- Open `multiple-inheritance.html` in a browser to see the printers demo which uses mixins to implement multiple inheritance.
-- Open `person.html` in a browser to see the person demo which uses multiple inheritance to implement mixins.
+- Open `person.html` in a browser to see another example that makes use of mixins.